ryan-howard-hc/TicTacToe/pseudocode.md

           - Actually displaying player choice on the board
           - Alert that the square is full if it is.

-Organism - The objects/functions that make the game and make it work properly
+Organism - The objects/functions create the setting of the game
          - All the functions when someone scores/stalemates
 <br>